"

 Flexor tendon lacerations

-Unfortunately flexor tendon lacerations are common and are generally caused by interactions with farm machinery.
+Unfortunately flexor tendon lacerations are common and are generally caused by interactions of animal with farm machinery.
 If the fetlock is dropped, the superficial digital flexor tendon is damaged.
-If the toe is tipped up, it is a deep digital flexor laceration.
+As with horses, if the toe is tipped up, it is a deep digital flexor laceration.

 Damage to both superficial and deep flexor tendons